|

 no mapping for the key; it's also possible that the Map explicitly maps

 the key to null.
-The containsKey(Object)
+The containsKey(Object) operation may be used

 to distinguish these two cases.
 Note that the given key Object must be an